Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/Input/CheckKey.md

 ### CheckKey(Key, ButtonState)

-Checks if the lastest state of a button on the keyboard matcheas the desired state.
+Checks if the lastest state of a button on the keyboard matches the desired state.

 ```cs
 public static bool CheckKey(Key key, ButtonState state)